• Best BG3 Shadowheart Build with Light Domain Cleric

 Level 8

-We’ll now look at the late-game section of the levelling guide, covering levels 9-12.
+We’ll now look at the late-game section of the leveling guide for our best Shadowheart Build in BG3, covering levels 9-12.

 Level 9